fhircast/sandbox.js/README.md

 # Installation
 Installing your own sandbox allows you to learn about the inner workings, fix bugs, propose new features or simply provide a private test environment for your project or institution.
-Whether deploying locally or in the cloud, environment variables setting may be needed.
+Whether deploying locally or in the cloud, environment variable settings may be needed.

 ## Environment variables
+If no environment variables are set, then instance will run as a combined hub and client.

 ### MODE
-The MODE environment variable can be used to specify if the instance is a hub, an EMR client, a PACS client, an AI client or a reporting client.
-If this variable is not set, the instance will be a hub.
+The MODE environment variable specifies if the instance is a 'hub' with a client (subscriber/publisher) or only a 'client'.
+Default is 'hub'.

 ### PORT
-The PORT environment variable can be used to specify the listening port.
-If this variable is not set, the port will be 3000.
+The PORT environment variable specifies the listening port.
+Default is 3000.

+## HUB_URL
+The HUB_URL environment variable specifies the address where the subscriber and publisher will connect to.
+Default is http://localhost:3000.

+## HUB_SUBSCRIBE ENDPOINT
+Default is /api/hub.

+## HUB_PUBLISH ENDPOINT
+Default is /notify.

+## CLIENT_URL
+The CLIENT_URL environment variable specifies the address where the subscriber and publisher will connect to.
+Default is http://localhost:3000/client.

+## TITLE

+## BACKGROUND_COLOR

 ## Windows and  MacOS
 1. Install node at http://nodejs.org.